First, we will learn to list running processes using the ps command.

 Let's practice.

-to a random filename, and this time made it so that you cannot ls
+In this level, I have once again renamed /challenge/run to a random filename, and this time made it so that you cannot ls the /challenge directory!

-But I also launched it, so can find it in the running process list, figure out the filename, and relaunch it directly for the flag!
+But I also launched it, so you can find it in the running process list, figure out the filename, and relaunch it directly for the flag!

 Good luck!

-truncate the command listing to the width of your terminal (which is why the examples above line up so nicely on the right side of the screen.
+NOTE: Both ps -ef and ps aux truncate the command listing to the width of your terminal (which is why the examples above line up so nicely on the right side of the screen.

 If you can't read the whole path to the process, you might need to enlarge your terminal (or redirect the output somewhere to avoid this truncating behavior)!